FlorentFlament/atari-csync/README.md

-Title: An RGB composite sync signal generator for the Atari ST
+# An RGB composite sync signal generator for the Atari ST

 This repository contains some verilog code to be synthesized and programmed into a Lattice ICE40HX1K FPGA.
 The main target is